 Jillian has attended genealogy conferences and seminars in Ireland, the UK and USA, including Roots Tech in Salt Lake City, the largest family history event in the world.

-DRS.
-MICHAEL VAN TURNHOUT was born in The Netherlands, served as a Second Lieutenant in the Dutch army and has a Doctorandus (Masters) degree from Tilburg University.
+MICHAEL VAN TURNHOUT was born in The Netherlands, has a Doctorandus (Masters) degree from Tilburg University and served as a Second Lieutenant in the Dutch army.